tomd1415/question-paper-generator/README.md

 # Question Paper Generator

 An open-source web application designed to streamline the creation, distribution, and grading of educational assessments.
 It provides educators with tools to generate question papers, edit questions, incorporate images, and automatically mark certain question types.
+Pupils can interact with these papers, answer questions, and receive immediate feedback.

 ## Table of Contents